Dina Belanger’s Unrelenting Quest for Perfection

 In this environment Dina strove even more for sanctity, beloved by all, but not standing out, nor conspicuous.
 She was just like everyone else, the other Sisters recalled after her death, only somehow, in some not-quite definable way, more perfect, never losing her temper, nor gossiping, just quiet and unassuming.
 But behind that humble exterior was a soul forged in the fires of sanctity, in long years of prayer, grace and discipline.

-Alas, even the intercession of Blessed Dina, and all the panoply of Canadian beati et sancti could not – or not fully – save Quebec, once a Catholic bastion producing untold numbers of vocations like Dina’s, the land dotted with glorious convents, seminaries, churches.
-Now, while many of these majestic buildings still dot the beautiful landscape of la belle province, they are mostly converted into apartments, discotheques or maintained mostly as museum pieces.
+Alas, even the intercession of Blessed Dina, and all the panoply of Canadian beati et sancti could not save Quebec, which abandoned the Faith in the revolution tranquil three decades after Dina’s death.
+Once a Catholic bastion producing untold numbers of vocations, the land dotted with glorious convents, seminaries, churches, Quebec is now by and large bereft.
+Many of these majestic buildings still dot the beautiful landscape of la belle province, but they are mostly converted into apartments, discotheques or maintained as museum pieces.
 Reading her life, and of the province once steeped in Catholicism in which she grew up, is like reading of the Middle Ages, an era that seems gone forever.

 There are still those with eyes to see and ears to hear that beauty, which is the beauty of holiness, too often obscured, but still there, nonetheless; the light shines in the darkness, and the darkness has not overcome it.
 May we pray with and to Blessed Dina today that such clarity as she had is given to many more.